 Objective: A pre-proposal conference is sometimes required to clarify specifications.
 Typically, program staff, in conjunction with the purchasing office, determines if a pre-proposal conference is necessary.
-If a pre-proposal conference is necessary, the solicitation must include: ■ Exact physical location, including room number.
-Date and time of conference.
+If a pre-proposal conference is necessary, the solicitation must include: ■ Exact physical location, including room number. ☐ Date and time of conference.
 The date must allow sufficient time for respondents to receive and review the solicitation prior to the conference.
 Typically, this is approximately 10 days after the solicitation is published.
 It may be essential for potential respondents to inspect the site prior to submitting a response to the solicitation; therefore, include in the solicitation: Institution contact information for scheduling appointments for site inspections.
 If the conference is mandatory, the following statement must be included in the solicitation: "Failure to attend the pre-bid/proposal conference will result in disqualification of the response."
 If a mandatory conference is required, consider adding additional conference dates, especially if the expected attendee count will be large.
 Typically, purchasing office conducts the conference.
 The purchasing office provides: ■ A recording device (optional) ■ A sign-in sheet for attendees ■ Extra copies of the solicitation The conference begins as follows: Purchasing office opening remarks, including the purpose of the conference, solicitation number and title of the solicitation. ☐ Inform attendees that the conference is being recorded, if applicable.
-Advise attendees to turn off or turn to vibrate any cell phones or pagers. ☐ Remind attendees to sign in, especially for mandatory conferences. ☐ Inform attendees that, whenever possible, the Institution will provide answers to questions raised at the conference, but any answer which changes or affects the solicitation requirements will be

-Advise attendees that potential respondents may not rely on verbal answers to questions that differ from the solicitation requirements.
+Advise attendees to turn off or turn to vibrate any cell phones or pagers. ☐ Remind attendees to sign in, especially for mandatory conferences. ☐ Inform attendees that, whenever possible, the Institution will provide answers to questions raised at the conference, but any answer which changes or affects the solicitation requirements will be reviewed and published in an Addendum to the solicitation.
+Advise attendees that potential respondents may not rely on verbal answers to questions that differ from the solicitation requirements. ■ Introduce Institution representatives. ☐ Introduce attendee's (optional depending on number attending conference).

-Review solicitation by section or page and ask for guestions regarding each section or page.
+Review solicitation by section or page and ask for questions regarding each section or page.